 It’s around 150m north of the Santa Apolónia Station and Metro.
 Which means very easy access from anywhere in the city.

-Alternatively, if you’re in the baixa area the 28E Tram has a stop.
-It’s a short walk from the stop – Voz Operário.
-However, Saturdays are a prime tourist day, so you may have to queue for the 28E and it will likely be packed.
+Alternatively, if you’re in the baixa area the 28E Tram has a stop – Voz Operário.
+However, Saturdays are a prime tourist day.
+You may have to queue for the 28E and it will be packed.
 Unless you’d like to experience the 28E at the same time as visiting Feira da Ladra then its best to use another method of transport.
+You can also get there very easily on any of Lisbon’s popular ride sharing apps!

 Shopping Feira da Ladra